merihbozbura/merihbozbura.github.io/_posts/2018-04-11-second-post.md

 ---
 layout: post
-title: Tracking Hurricane Katrina with Vorticity and Okubo Weiss Parameter with Python and R
+title: Principle Component Analysis with R
 ---

 #### **Tracking Hurricane Katrina with Vorticity and Okubo Weiss Parameter with Python and R**